isomerpages/ogp/_about-us/eng/keith.md

 curProducts:
   - Go.gov.sg
 pastProducts: []
-accomplishments: >-
+accomplishments:
-  * Technical contributions to Pouch; Created file & folder creation components, dashboard & user storage consumption component
+  - Technical contributions to Pouch; Created file & folder creation components, dashboard & user storage consumption component

-  * Participated in DIS work streams & discussions:  involved in a number of DIS work streams and discussions as part of the organisation's product discovery phase and pathfinding
+  - "Participated in DIS work streams & discussions:  involved in a number of DIS work streams and discussions as part of the organisation's product discovery phase and pathfinding"

-  * Participated in pair-programming with other engineers for features such as:
+  - "Participated in pair-programming with other engineers for features such as:"

-  Breadcrumbs navigation
+  - Breadcrumbs navigation
 quote: ""
 linkedinId: ""